Lay betting is the most popular option on betting exchanges such as Betfair and Betdaq.

 This will determine whether it is worth placing a lay bet on this greyhound.

-Let us summarise the lay betting process in this strategy:
+Let us summarise the successful lay betting strategies process:

 Arbitrage